leormsbee/proj-portfolio/009_cw-htmlcss_pt5_responsive/htmlcss_pt5_responsive.md

 Your commits should always be clear, concise explanations of what is being committed.
 They should be granular and easy to review.

 ## Tasks
+Before starting any assignment, you should checkout the master branch and then update it by running ```git pull [remote] master```.
+The remote's name should be the remote that points to https://github.com/debugacademy/da-assignments.git.
+For this assignment, we will be creating a branch based off of master and then merging in a tag.
+- Run ```git fetch --tags``` to download all the tags
-Create a branch based off of **the following TAG**: `drupal-20170305-htmlcsspt5` master branch, using the following convention:
+- Create a branch based off of master branch, using the following convention:
 ** - [Topic]-[Assignment Number]-[Your initials]**

-For example, Ashraf Abed would run the following command to create a branch based off the tag: ```git checkout -b responsive-cw-9-aa drupal-20170305-htmlcsspt5```.
+For example, Ashraf Abed would run the following command to create the branch: ```git checkout -b responsive-cw-9-aa master```.
+- Merge in **the following TAG**: `drupal-20170305-htmlcsspt5`.
+You would do this by running ```git merge drupal-20170305-htmlcsspt5```.
+- To exit the merge commit screen, click on ```ESC``` and then type ```:wq``` then click on Enter.

 Upon completing a section, **save the file, git add, and git commit your changes.**